nareshkumaralaria/doubt-website/README.md

 #### About Project

-This is the homepage design for an edtech startup named "Doubt".
+This is the responsive homepage design for an edtech startup named "Doubt".

 #### Tech stack